jonathanbell/jonathanbell.github.io/src/pages/employers/default.md

 Accomplished in the use of client-side and server-side JavaScript (such as React and Node), MySQL, MongoDB, front-end templating languages such as Blade and Pug, Webpack, Bash and Linux web server administration, Git + GitHub & SVN source control systems, search engine optimization, and JIRA project tracking software.
 Ready to work inside an agile development team with an affinity for iterative workflows.

-Familiar with testing suites such as Jest and PHPUnit, Amazon Web Services (specifically EC2, S3 & SES), Shopify and the Liquid templating language, and large Oracle databases, APIs (such as Strava, QuestTrade).
+Familiar with testing suites such as Jest and PHPUnit, Amazon Web Services (specifically EC2, S3 & SES), REST APIs (such as Strava & QuestTrade), Shopify and the Liquid templating language, and large Oracle databases.

 Fluent in both written and spoken English and Italian.